Traeger Grilled Steak Kabobs

 Check out all of my Traeger Recipes!

-What kind of beef should I use for these kabobs?
+What kind of beef works best for kabobs?

 Just like when you're choosing a steak to put on the grill, when choosing beef for kabobs you would use the same methodology.